iPhone Video Speed Control: How to Speed Up/Slow Down Videos on Your iPhone by 16X/0.1X

 Step 5: Click Done and choose to Save in HD 1080p, 720p, 540p or 360p as per your needs.

 * 2X means twice faster than the normal speed while 1/2x means 2x slower the normal speed.

 Indeed, iMovie offers an easy way to adjust the speed of iPhone video.
-But there are something you need to take into consideration whether to use VideoProc or iMovie for iPhone video speed control.
+But there's something you need to consider whether to use VideoProc Vlogger or iMovie for iPhone video speed control.
 Read on and make your decision later.

 1. iMovie for iOS offers flexible speed adjustment ranging from 1/8 to 2x.
-But if you want to apply a fast forward effect by more than 2x to reduce the total time, try VideoProc.
+But if you want to apply a fast forward effect by more than 2x to reduce the total time, try VideoProc Vlogger.

 2. The iMovie's 2x speed option is available on iPhone 5S or newer models.
-If you shoot video with iPhone 5 or older version, VideoProc is a nice option, which is compatible with all generations of iPhone models, including the latest iPhone XS (Max).
+If you shoot video with iPhone 5 or older version, VideoProc Vlogger is a nice option, which is compatible with all generations of iPhone models, including the latest iPhone 13/13 Pro (Max).

-4. 4k 60fps is excluded from iMovie video export option.
-To keep the video quality unchanged, try VideoProc.
+4. 4k 60fps is not listed in the iMovie video export option.
+To keep the video quality unchanged, try VideoProc Vlogger.
 It even makes the iPhone video in a much slower/faster timeframe as per your needs.

-7. Doing the iPhone video speed adjustment with iMovie app means you have to be confined to the small 6.5" screen.
+6. Doing the iPhone video speed adjustment with the iMovie app means you have to be confined to the small 6.5" screen.
 So chances are that you may be involved in misoperation.
-But desktop VideoProc operates the speed control on computers that are generally as large as 22 inches.
+But the desktop VideoProc Vlogger operates the speed control on computers that are generally as large as 22 inches.
 So more details are shown and accurate operation is done.